jeks313/ops-docs/00_preface.md

 ## Foreword

-This setup of documents outlines successive areas of review of a service, set of services, or feature for operational best practice.
+This set of documents outlines successive areas of review of a service, set of services, or feature for operational best practice.
 These documents focus on delivering software-as-a-service in a robust, scalable, maintainable and transparent way.